hedinn1/KESTverkefni2/Verkefni3.md

 ### 11.5.6.2
 * What is the current Remote Desktop Port? **3389**
 * Add a local user to your computer.
 This new user will not be associated with online Microsoft accounts.
 Create a username and password combination and record it below: Username: **User1**, Password: **1234**
-* What message is displayed on the remote computer and how much time is mentioned?
+* What message is displayed on the remote computer and how much time is mentioned? **The remote session was disconnected because another user connected to the remote computer.
+Try connecting again later or contact your system administrator.**
 * What is the default amount of time remote assistance invitations remain open? **6 hours**
 * What are the ways to send an invitation to a trusted person with Remote Assistance? **type remote assistance again and select Invite someone**
 * What type of scenarios are most appropriate for Remote Assistance in contrast with Remote Desktop? **technical support**